 - Is the ontological status of defects in nanoscience distinct from their treatment in bulk studies of materials?
 This is a bit related to the first question in that some definitions would preclude the existence of some defects in the referent material/structure.

 - On the other hand, does this stricter treatment make more sense in the few atom limit of many nanomaterials?
-Chemists can literally specify the type and location of every atom in successful products of well-studied cluster reactions, though these are even pushing the term “nano”.
+Chemists can literally specify the type and location of every atom in successful products of well-studied cluster reactions, though these are even pushing the term “nano” (though in the sense they may be too small).

 - Is this a reflection of applications of defects at the different scales?
 (More philosophically worded, are defects treated differently because of their teleological nature?)
 At the bulk level, we work to engineer the nature of defects to help develop the properties we want.
 At the nanoscale, some structures can basically be ruined for certain applications by the mislocation of a single atom.
 Is this also a reflection of the current practical process of needing to scale up the ability to make nanomaterials?
 E.g. as more realistic approaches to large-scale nanotech fabrication are developed, will the practical treatment of defects in nanomaterials converge to that of how we treat defects in the bulk?